vega/altair/CONTRIBUTING.md

   variable `source`.
 Then `source` is passed to the `alt.Chart` object.
   If the example requires multiple dataframes then this does not apply.
 See other examples for guidance.
-- Example code should not require downloading external datasets.
-We suggest using the `altair.datasets` module if possible.
-  If you are using the `altair.datasets` module there are multiple ways to refer to a data source.
+- If you are using the `altair.datasets` module there are multiple ways to refer to a data source.
 The data can be referenced directly, such as `source = data.penguins()`, or it can be referenced by URL, such as `source = data.movies.url`.
-This is to ensure that Altair's automated test suite does not depend on availability of external HTTP resources.
 - If VlConvert does not support PNG export of the chart (e.g. in the case of emoji), then add the name of the example to the `SVG_EXAMPLES` set in `tests/examples_arguments_syntax/__init__.py` and `tests/examples_methods_syntax/__init__.py`